Talks

 I gave an introduction into automated testing in Python with pytest by live-coding on the earth project.
 We looked into developing automated tests, writing pytest plugins and explored ideas for test suite customizations, that can help teams manage a growing test suite.

-My talk at PyBerlin was not recorded, however another version of this talk was live streamed on YouTube and the recording is now available on our Mozilla YouTube channel.
-I also wrote a tutorial based on this talk and published it here on my blog.
+My talk at PyBerlin was not recorded, however another version of this talk was live streamed on YouTube and the recording is now available on the Mozilla YouTube channel.
+See above.

 2018